Guymer/gst/README.md

 This project aims to show how a vessel sails around the globe.

-The `buffer()` function in [PyGuymer3](https://github.com/Guymer/PyGuymer3) has a maximum buffer distance (in one go) of 10,001.5 kilometres.
+The `_points2polys()` function in [PyGuymer3](https://github.com/Guymer/PyGuymer3), which is called by the `buffer()` function in [PyGuymer3](https://github.com/Guymer/PyGuymer3), changes *how* it turns an array of points in a Polygon when the buffering distance (in one go) is large (currently defined as more than 10,001.5 kilometres).
 At a speed of 20.0 knots, you will have gone 9,778.56 kilometres in 11 days and 10,667.52 kilometres in 12 days.
+To one decimal place, this threshold is crossed between 11.2 days and 11.3 days of sailing at 20.0 knots.

 ## Profiling